MonoGame/MonoGame/Documentation/improvements.md

-###New API features which are available in current development release and does not exist in XNA.
+The new API features which are available in the current development release and does not exist in XNA.

 ##Graphics and window routines